ambrop72/aprinter/README.md

 ## Planned features (in the approximate order of priority):

-  * Look-ahead in the planning code.
   * Fan control.
+  * Optimization of the planning and stepping code, both for speed and memory usage.
   * Runtime configurability and settings in EEPROM.
   * SD-card printing.